JonJagger/cyber-dojo/readme.txt

 Issues
 ======
-1. Occasionally the server becomes non-responsive and all avatars report a 10 second timeout.
+1. Occasionally the server becomes non-responsive and all avatars report a 10 second timeout when they press the run-tests button.
    When this happens it is best to reboot the server and then get each laptop to resume coding as their avatar.
 2. Occasionally the run-tests output text somehow overwrites the contents of a source file.